 The Conference Chair Opens the Afternoon Session

-This session explores risk analysis and mitigation with particular reference to financial institutions.
+This session explores human risk factor with particular reference to essential service providers – finance, energy etc.

 Questions to the Panel of Speakers